memeLab/Jandig/Privacy.md

 *   Your device's Internet Protocol address (e.g. IP address)
 *   The pages of the Application that you visit, the time and date of your visit, the time spent on those pages
 *   The time spent on the Application
-*   The operating system you use on your mobile device

-The Application does not gather precise information about the location of your mobile device.
+The Application does not gather precise information about the location of your meta quest.

 The Service Provider may use the information you provided to contact you from time to time to provide you with important information, required notices and marketing promotions.